-We have the greatest success with the ScoliSMART™ neuromuscular retraining program before curves reach 30 degrees (since progression skyrockets at that point), but the program helps people with curves of all severity.
-During our week-long programs, we create a unique treatment plan for your child.
+We have the greatest success with the ScoliSMART approach, which is much different than the Schroth Method, before curves reach 30 degrees.
+Curve progression skyrockets at that point.
+Yet, our Boot Camp programs help people of all ages with curves of all severity.
+During our 5 to 10 day programs, we create a unique treatment plan for kids and adults with the condition.

 The goal of individual programs is to:

 - Create positive momentum in the right direction